wesleywerner/aliverl/README.md

 This game is still in development, it is not yet ready for general play.
 The framework is still young, but functional.
 The content is still lacking.

-The file spec.md documents technical details on the engine, and how game levels are made.
+The theme is dark with neon highlights in the upper RGB range.
+The color theme is blue, with primary and secondary colors for effect.

 # What this game will feature